Devon Sawa

 Devon Edward Sawa (born September 7, 1978) is a Canadian actor.
+Born and raised in Vancouver, Sawa began his career promoting children's action toys.
+He made his film debut with a supporting role in Little Giants (1994) and received wide recognition for playing the title role as a human boy in Casper (1995).
+Sawa also had starring roles in the films Wild America (1997), SLC Punk!
+(1998), Idle Hands (1999), and Final Destination (2000).

-Sawa began acting when he was a teenager and appeared in several films in the 1990s including Little Giants, Casper, Now and Then, Wild America, Idle Hands, and Final Destination.
-He also played the title character of the Eminem music video "Stan" and starred as Owen Elliot in The CW action spy drama series Nikita.
+Following his lead roles in the poorly received films Slackers and Extreme Ops (both 2002), Sawa acted in various direct-to-video independent film productions.
+He also played the title character in the Eminem music video "Stan" and was cast as Owen Elliot / Sam Matthews on the CW action drama series Nikita (2010–2013).
+Sawa experienced a career resurgence in the 2020s.
+He played multiple roles on the Syfy and USA Network horror series Chucky (2021–2024) and had a starring role in the horror film Heart Eyes (2025).

 Early life

-Sawa was born on September 7, 1978, in Vancouver, the son of Joyce and Edward Sawa, a mechanic.
+Devon Sawa was born on September 7, 1978, in Vancouver, the son of Joyce and Edward Sawa, a mechanic.
 He has two older siblings.
-His father is Polish, and his mother is "a little bit of everything".
+His father was of Polish descent, and his mother is "a little bit of everything".

 Career

+1994–2000

-Sawa began his career in 1992 as a children's action toy spokesman.
+Sawa began his career in 1992 at age 14 as a children's action toy spokesman.
 He made his film debut in Little Giants in 1994 and received wide recognition for playing the title role as a human boy in Casper the following year.
-In Now and Then, Sawa played the town bully, Scott Wormer.
-Sawa also appeared in the films Wild America, Idle Hands, and Final Destination.
-In 2000, Sawa played the title character of the Eminem music video "Stan".
-Sawa later did voice acting, voicing Flash Thompson in Spider-Man: The New Animated Series.
-Sawa continued to work steadily in the 2000s and appeared in several independent films, including Extreme Dating, Shooting Gallery, Devil's Den, Creature Of Darkness, Endure, 388 Arletta Avenue, The Philly Kid, and A Resurrection.
+In Now and Then (1995), Sawa played the town bully, Scott Wormer.
+He subsequently appeared in the films Wild America (1997), SLC Punk!
+(1998), Idle Hands (1999), and Final Destination (2000).
+In 2000, Sawa played the title character in the Eminem music video "Stan".
+He later did voice acting, voicing Flash Thompson in Spider-Man: The New Animated Series.
+Sawa continued to work steadily in the 2000s by appearing in several independent films, including Extreme Dating, Shooting Gallery, Devil's Den, Creature Of Darkness, Endure, 388 Arletta Avenue, The Philly Kid, and A Resurrection.

+2010–2019

-In 2010, Sawa portrayed the role of Owen Elliott on The CW action drama series Nikita.
+In 2010, Sawa portrayed Owen Elliott on The CW action drama series Nikita.
 In July 2012, he was promoted to series regular in the third season of Nikita; the show ended after four seasons in 2013.
-In 2017, Sawa portrayed the role of Nico Jackson in Somewhere Between; the show ended after one season.
-Sawa appeared as Lester Clark Jr. in Escape Plan: The Extractors.
-In 2019, he starred in the thriller The Fanatic, where he played Hunter Dunbar, an actor who is stalked by a character named Moose.
+In 2016, Sawa played the lead role in Punk's Dead, a sequel to SLC Punk! by the same director, James Merendino.
+In 2017, he portrayed the role of Nico Jackson in Somewhere Between; the show ended after one season.
+In 2019, Sawa appeared as Lester Clark Jr. in Escape Plan: The Extractors.
+He also starred in the thriller The Fanatic, making his first appearance of wide release since 2002.
+He played Hunter Dunbar, an actor who is stalked by a character named Moose.
 The movie was directed by Limp Bizkit vocalist Fred Durst.